Ultimate Gili Islands Travel Guide: Which Gili Island Is Best for Honeymoon?

 If you don’t care about partying (or maybe plan to do plenty of partying in Bali!) but would still like the option of a good dining scene, then pick Gili Air.

-How long should we spend on the Gili Islands for honeymoon
+How long should we stay in the Gili Islands for our honeymoon?

 We’d recommend at least 3 nights, which will give you 2 full days to explore one island.

 If you have more time, add a 2nd island to your Bali itinerary.
-Or, alternative, stay a couple of nights on the Nusa Islands.
+Or, alternatively, stay a couple a few nights on the Nusa Islands.

-All three of the Gili Islands are ideal for snorkelling, but if we had to choose, the answer would be Gili Meno.
+All three of the Gili Islands are ideal for snorkelling, but if we had to choose one, the answer would be Gili Meno.

 Not only are there vibrant reefs offshore with turtles swimming around, you can also snorkel at the “Nest,” an underwater sculpture by British artist Jason deCaires Taylor with 48 life-sized human figures.